PeterWaher/IoTGateway/README.md

 	all I ask is that you inform me of any findings so that any vulnerabilities might be addressed.
 I am thankful for any such contributions, and will acknowledge them.

+Commercial use of the code, in part or in full, in compiled binary form, or its source code, requires a **Commercial License**.
+Contact the author for details.

 All rights to the source code are reserved and exclusively owned by [Waher Data AB](http://waher.se/).
 If you're interested in using the source code, as a whole, or partially, you need a license agreement with the author.
 You can contact him through [LinkedIn](http://waher.se/).